AjaxMultiCommentary/ajmc-elixir/README.md

 - `PHX_HOST`: The hostname of the application. ajmc.unil.ch for now.
 Note that, even though the Phoenix server will not be talking to the outside world directly (all traffic goes through a proxy), it still needs to know what hostname to expect in requests so that it can respond properly.
 - `PORT`: The local port for the server.
 This is where you'll send the proxied requests to, so if the proxy is serving the app at https://ajmc.unil.ch:443, it should proxy requests to something like http://127.0.0.1:4000.

+## Deployment

+This application is deployed using an Elixir [Release](https://hexdocs.pm/mix/1.15/Mix.Tasks.Release.html) that is built and deployed via a Docker container.
+The container's specification can be found in the [Dockerfile](./Dockerfile).
+Note the (very simple) [Dockerfile.postgres](./Dockerfile.postgres) as well: an example of using it can be found in [docker-compose.yaml](./docker-compose.yaml).

+(Note that this docker-compose file is not used in production, but is rather a development convenience for debugging deployment issues.)

+### Production server configuration

+All of the configuration for the production Phoenix/Cowboy endpoint can be found in [config/runtime.exs](./config/runtime.exs).
+Note that HTTPS is not enforced at the application level.
+Instead, the expectation is that the application only allows local access, which is brokered to the outside world by a reverse proxy such as nginx.
+Bear in mind that the proxy needs to allow websocket connections in order for [LiveView](https://hexdocs.pm/phoenix_live_view/welcome.html) to work.

 ## Building

 The Dockerfile builds a release of the Elixir application in a fairly standard way, but we also need to seed the database with the latest textual data about the Ajax commentaries.